opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ## max_weight_limit

 **Description**
 : This is the maximum weight that can be set by a subnet validator for a subnet miner, expressed as a value between `0` and `65535`.
-This is a u16 (unsigned integer) type.
+This is a u16 (unsigned integer) representation of the range from 0 and 1.0.
+The normalized weights of all miners in a subnet must always sum to 1.

 **Value**
 : Set to `455` for Subnet-1.